 Of course, for every ruler attempting to push out his borders there is another trying to maintain his borders.
 The military revolution shifted the advantage away from the defender and toward the attacker, with the consequence that Europe experienced centuries of intense violence.
 The Thirty Years’ War alone killed about eight million people, with some estimates running as high as eleven million people.

 War, and the state’s preparation for war, had a very great impact on the organization of the state.
-A state’s preparation for war were never its choice alone.
+But a state’s preparation for war were never its choice alone.
 What would Prussia have become, if its borders had not been under pressure from two powerful and aggressive neighbours?
 What would England have become, if it had not had the English Channel as its defensive perimeter?

 - Charles Tilly, Capital, Coercion, and European States (Basil Blackwell, 1990), pp. 38-40. ↩